Az-har/school_companion-1/README.md

-# Building open source
+# Building open source application
-application

-We are building open source school management system called School Companion to help manage students, teachers and school management to help manage their day to day school with ease.
+We are building open source project school management system called ""School Companion"" to help manage students, teachers and school management to help manage their day to day school with ease.

 We are looking for the following people